$LevyIO

 State and Local Combined Rates

 The total sales tax rate you pay at checkout is the sum of the state base rate and any local taxes.
 This combined rate varies not just by state but by the specific city or county where you make your purchase.
-The average combined state and local rate in the United States is approximately 6.6%, but individual locations range from 0% to over 11%.
+The 2026 population-weighted combined state and local average is 7.53%, but individual locations can be much lower or higher.

 For example, California has a state base rate of 7.25%, but with local additions, the combined rate in Los Angeles is 9.5% and in some smaller jurisdictions can reach 10.75%.
 Tennessee has a 7% state rate but the combined rate in Nashville is 9.25%.
 This is why entering your specific local rate in the calculator gives the most accurate result.